lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 - Facts first.
   The author of the fault report should provide as many details as possible, including screenshots, telescope telemetry, and timestamps for future investigation.
-- If the reporter is unsure of who to assign the ticket to, leave it unassigned and alert the day time staff for further triage.
+- Leave the ticket unassigned, it will be triaged in the morning or self-assigned.
+  If observers think people need to be aware of the ticket (e.g. prospective assignees), they should be @'d in a comment
 - Ideas are welcome, but let the facts speak first.
-- Report a problem, not a person.
+- Report a problem, and do not lay blame.
   Identifying the problem and reporting it effectively ensures that the Rubin team will move forward with a solution.
-  Identifying a person as being "at-fault" for a problem reported in the night is not productive.
-  Learn and grow, not blame and shame.